Ameet Mehta: Acting career

-Mehta made his debut in a Hindi political-drama film Love You Loktantra, released on 14 October, 2022.
+Mehta made his debut in a Hindi political-drama film Love You Loktantra, released on 14 October 2022 as a lawyer on a Constitutional issue.

 Personal life

 Mehta is married to Bhavini Mehta and the couple has two Daughters.

 He is one of the trustees of Pandit Deendayal Samaj Seva Kendra.
 The mentor and former Managing Trustee of this trust was Uttar Pradesh Ex-Governor Ram Naik.

 Mehta is the Secretary of one of the most active ALMs, Malad Mindspace.
-He is also on the panel of the Indian Merchants Chamber and in Committee of Non-Banking Finance (NBFC).
+He is also on the panel of the Indian Merchants Chamber.
 He is associated with many Software Associations, with Cooperative Societies Users and Welfare Association, Association of MBA's, UK, and various Alumni in Mumbai, Pune, and United Kingdom.
+Recently he was also awarded and honored at hand of Shri Nitin Gadkari in September 2025.